-Live and work in community We work together 5 hours a day and we cook and eat all our meals together.
+Live and work in community Everyone works for 5 hours per day on projects or maintenance plus helps cook one meal which takes about another 2 hours.
 We use shared facilities: kitchen; bathroom; laundry area, and we take turns in daily chores such as cleaning,

-Enjoy spiritual practice Nicky Works full-time in alternative therapies and disciplines such as Reiki, massage, the Journey, and yoga, offering individual sessions and short two-day courses.
-She also organizes sweat lodges and full moon ceremonies, San Pedro and Ayahuasca ceremonies (with a local shaman) and other gatherings such as heart circles and meditations.
+Enjoy spiritual practice Nicky Works full-time in alternative therapies and disciplines such as Healing energy sessions, massage, the Journey, and yoga, offering individual sessions and short two-day courses.
+She also organizes sweat lodges and full moon ceremonies, San Pedro and Ayahuasca ceremonies (with a local shaman) and other gatherings such as heart circles.

 Practice organic farming At Rhiannon we practice Permaculture as a sustainable form of agriculture.
 It’s a very arid area with poor soil quality so we have not yet managed to be sustainable in our production, but using permaculture we believe we are heading in the right direction.
 We also try to plant at least 1000 trees per year, for windbreak, forest for future firewood, orchard and ornamentals.